-In 2004, in the 15 per cent of most deprived areas, 52 per cent of childcare places were in local authority-provided centres compared with 38 per cent in the rest of Scotland.
+In 2004, in the 15 per cent of most deprived areas, 52 per cent of child-care places were in local authority-provided centres compared with 38 per cent in the rest of Scotland.
 There was also a higher percentage of places in voluntary childcare in the 15 per cent of most deprived areas.
 The percentage of private childcare places (21 per cent) was significantly lower in the most deprived areas than in the rest of Scotland (see Social Focus on Deprived Areas, Scottish Executive, 2005b).

-In July 2006, the Scottish Executive announced a $\pounds 2$ million pilot project aimed at giving two year old children in Dundee, Glasgow and North Ayrshire free access to nursery places, making over 900 extra nursery places available to families who need additional support and help.
+In July 2006, the Scottish Executive announced a £2 million pilot project aimed at giving two year old children in Dundee, Glasgow and North Ayrshire free access to nursery places, making over 900 extra nursery places available to families who need additional support and help.

 Out-of-School Care (OSC) provision has also been an area of significant activity and development in Scotland, offering childcare for children between the ages of approximately 5-12 years and operating out-of-school hours during term times and holidays.
 A 'mixed economy' of OSC services has developed over recent years.
 The majority of clubs are run by voluntary organisations using parent management or advisory groups, but a growing number of clubs is now setting up as community businesses.
 Some out-of-school care services are run by local authorities and health authorities.
 Out-of-school care clubs are based in a variety of premises including schools, community centres, church halls and nurseries and all Out of School Care service must be registered with the Care Commission (see www.soscn.org).
-While there has been no move in Scotland to mirror the extended schools developments that exist in some other parts of the United Kingdom.
+While there has been encouragement to meet local demand for out-of-school care, there has been no move in Scotland to mirror the extended schools developments that exist in some other parts of the United Kingdom.